andresdiegolanda/edc-minimal-poc/QUICKSTART.md

 You now have:
 - ✅ A running EDC connector
-- ✅ A sample "Weather API" asset
+- ✅ A sample "Market Data API" asset for financial data
-- ✅ An "allow-all" policy
+- ✅ A "financial-research-policy" with usage constraints
 - ✅ A contract definition linking them

 ### Step 5: Explore the Code (As long as you want!)